Post-Swarm Timeline

 Tips for Post-Swarm Success

-Resist the urge to inspect frequently—once a week max
+Resist the urge to inspect frequently.
+Once a week is plenty

 Ensure the hive has enough food (feed if no nectar flow)